PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-07 17:11:13
+Last updated: 2024-04-07 17:11:49
-Random Quote: War.
-Such a fascinating concept.
-A temporary salve for a permanent human flaw. - The Handler
+Random Quote: Yesterday, today and tomorrow are not consecutive, they are connected in a never-ending circle.
+Everything is connected - The Stranger